SEE PACKAGES INCLUDING ::

 Monograms provides travelers access to a Local Host®, so you will have someone on hand to answer those vacation questions pertaining to Kyoto.
 No waiting in line at the concierge desk or trying to ask your waitress at breakfast directions to the shopping district.
 Simply ask your Local Host® about Kyoto and you'll be on your way in no time.
 Plus, your Local Host® will share local Kyoto insights and share suggestions for getting off the beaten path, leaving you more time to create lasting vacation memories that are yours alone.

-My name is Kyoko, and I am a guide in Kyoto.
+My name is Kyoko, and I am a Local Host in Kyoto.
 I have almost 30 years of experience showing visitors all this wonderful city has to offer.
 As your Local Host I would like to show you the most charming points of the city and some of Japan’s greatest treasures.

 This is Kyoto’s most famous geisha district and is highlighted by traditional machiya-style merchant houses, which are narrow and long.
 The area is infused with ochaya (teahouses where geisha entertain), shops, and restaurants—making it the perfect place for shoppers and foodies to explore.
 One of the highlights is a stroll along the Shirakawa Canal by night.
 The canal is lined with willow trees, and when illuminated, it is a beautiful sight.
 Keep in mind that the chances of seeing a geisha walking around increases at night, but it is still a rare occurrence.
 Your best bet is to take in a show or visit an ochaya for tea.